Hibiscus I & II

 - Interest FREE Payment Plans

-Located in the popular resort of Marmaris in Turkey, the two-star Hibiscus I & II apartments offer affordable accommodation for couples, groups and families.
+Located in the popular resort of Marmaris in Turkey, the 3 star Hibiscus I & II apartments offer affordable accommodation for couples, groups and families.
 The complex is located away from the centre of Marmaris, but it's bars and restaurants are easily reached by bus – with a bus stop close by.
 The beach is just a 20-minute walk away while the apartments are home to all the essential amenities to allow guests to relax in comfort.

 Hibiscus I & II offers guests the best of both worlds – the resort of Marmaris is within easy reach but the complex provides plenty of peace and quiet too.
 There are two outdoor swimming pools, one for each accommodation block, and both featuring a sun terrace with loungers and a bar serving drinks and snacks.
 The apartments are designed for guests who prefer the flexibility of a self-catering break – there are two supermarkets adjacent – but there's also a restaurant on-site.
 Other handy amenities include a pool table, Wi-Fi connection and a reception with currency exchange.